-10 JOINT ARRANGEMENTS
+11 JOINT ARRANGEMENTS

-10.1 Some functions will be delivered in conjunction with Cumberland Council, either by this Council providing a service which also affects residents of that Council's area, or by Cumberland Council providing a service to residents in the area of Westmorland and Furness.
+11.1 Some functions will be delivered in conjunction with Cumberland Council, either by this Council providing a service which also affects residents of that Council's area, or by Cumberland Council providing a service to residents in the area of Westmorland and Furness.
 Some of these arrangements are time limited and some are intended to be permanent.
 The Constitution describes the arrangements for joint decision making, management and scrutiny of these services.

-11 THE COUNCIL'S STAFF
+12 THE COUNCIL'S STAFF

-- 11.1 Councillors are supported by the Council's staff/employees (who are called "officers").
-Officers provide advice to Councillors and Committees, take steps which are needed to implement decisions and manage the day to day delivery of the Council's services. - 11.2 The most senior officer is the Chief Executive.
+- 12.1 Councillors are supported by the Council's staff/employees (who are called "officers").
+Officers provide advice to Councillors and Committees, take steps which are needed to implement decisions and manage the day to day delivery of the Council's services. - 12.2 The most senior officer is the Chief Executive.
 Other senior managers lead different parts of the Council's services.
 Some officers have specific duties to ensure that the Council operates within the law and uses resources wisely.
-These are the Council's statutory officers: - 11.2.1 Head of Paid Service responsible for the Council's officers (at Westmorland and Furness Council this is the Chief Executive); - 11.2.2 Monitoring Officer, responsible for making sure that the Constitution is followed, that Councillors follow the Code of Conduct, and for reporting upon illegality and maladministration in council business; and. - 11.2.3 Chief Finance Officer / section 151 Officer responsible for the proper administration of the Council's financial affairs. - 11.3 The Council's Management Structure is set out in Part 8. - 11.4 All Council Officers must comply with the Officer Code of Conduct which is set out in Part 4.
+These are the Council's statutory officers: - 12.2.1 Head of Paid Service responsible for the Council's officers (at Westmorland and Furness Council this is the Chief Executive);

+- 12.2.2 Monitoring Officer, responsible for making sure that the Constitution is followed, that Councillors follow the Code of Conduct, and for reporting upon illegality and maladministration in council business;. - 12.2.3 Chief Finance Officer / section 151 Officer responsible for the proper administration of the Council's financial affairs. - 12.2.24 Director of Adults Services - 12.2.25 Director of Children's Services - 12.2.26 Director of Public Health - 12.3 The Council's Management Structure is set out in Part 8. - 12.4 All Council Officers must comply with the Officer Code of Conduct which is set out in Part 4.
 The recruitment, selection and dismissal of officers will comply with the Officer Employment Procedure Rules set out in Part 3 of this Constitution.
 Officers are paid in accordance with the Council's Pay Policy.
 The Councillor / Officer Protocol governs the relationship between officers and Councillors and is set out in Part 4 of this Constitution.

-12 THE ROLE OF THE CHAIR
+13 THE ROLE OF THE CHAIR